1890 Caernarvon Boroughs by-election: Constituency and Campaign

 The constituency was a district of six boroughs, located in different parts of the county of Caernarvonshire, in north west Wales.

 The area had a reputation, since 1832, as a middle of the road constituency.
 It was not known as a particularly radical seat.
 However, since the extension of the franchise in 1885, most parts of Wales had become more supportive of the Liberal Party.
 Liberal support tended to be associated with religious nonconformity and the Conservative voters were more likely to be Anglican in religion.

 Lloyd George had a strong political appeal to his fellow nonconformists.
 He had become well known by taking up high-profile legal actions, addressing nonconformist grievances.
 By the standards of the era, David Lloyd George was a Welsh nationalist.
 Lloyd George hoped to use the national issue to appeal beyond his nonconformist base.
 However this issue was more popular in South Wales than in the north.
 The North Wales Liberal Federation was hesitant over Home Rule for Wales.
 Tom Ellis thought Lloyd George's support for it reduced his majority at the by-election.

 In January 1889, the local Liberal Association selected Lloyd George as their prospective Parliamentary candidate.
 His rival for the selection, Arthur Humphreys-Owen, had called Lloyd George "a second rate country attorney".
 The MP for the Caernarvonshire county division of Arfon (William Rathbone) thought that Lloyd George's nomination would lead to the loss of the seat.

 When the by-election was called the Conservative Party had difficulty finding a candidate.
-A number of possible local nominees (including the eventual candidate Ellis Nanney) declined the chance to contest the seat.
+A number of possible local nominees (including the eventual candidate Hugh Ellis-Nanney) declined the chance to contest the seat.
 It seemed that an outside barrister would be selected, but this possibility came to nothing, as the local Tories would not promise support in the following general election.
-Eventually Nanney was persuaded to contest the seat.
+Eventually Ellis-Nanney was persuaded to contest the seat.